hashicorp/design-system/website/docs/components/side-nav/partials/code/component-api.md

   <C.Property @name="isResponsive" @type="boolean" @default="true">
     Controls whether the SideNav is responsive to viewport changes.
 It can be programmatically turned off by passing `false`.
     <br>
-    <em>Notice: even if the `@isResponsive` parameter is set to false, some JavaScript is executed anyway in the background, and event listeners are attached to some DOM elements (even if this functionality is not used).</em>
+    <em>Notice: even if the `@isResponsive` parameter is set to false, some JavaScript is still executed in the background, and event listeners are attached to some DOM elements (even if this functionality is not used).</em>
   </C.Property>
   <C.Property @name="isCollapsible" @type="boolean" @default="false">
     Controls whether the SideNav is collapsible on large viewports.
-When this argument and `isResponsive` are set to `true` a toggle button will permanently be rendered to collapse and expand the SideNav.
+When this argument and `isResponsive` are set to `true`, a toggle button will permanently be rendered to collapse and expand the SideNav.
     <br>
-    <em>Notice: if `@isResponsive` is set to false this argument has no effects.</em>
+    <em>Notice: if `@isResponsive` is set to false, this argument has no effect.</em>
   </C.Property>
   <C.Property @name="isMinimized" @type="boolean" @default="false">
-    Controls if the `SideNav` is rendered collapsed or expanded when initialized.
+    Controls if the SideNav is rendered collapsed or expanded when initialized.
 This allows an application to preserve the collapsed/expanded state across sessions.
   </C.Property>
   <C.Property @name="hasA11yRefocus" @type="boolean" @default="true">
     Controls whether a "navigator narrator" and a "skip link" are added to the navigation (provided by the [`ember-a11y-refocus` Ember addon](https://github.com/ember-a11y/ember-a11y-refocus)).
 It can be programmatically turned off by passing `false`.
 Warning: if it is set to false, then it will fail Bypass Blocks, [Success Criteria 2.4.1](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html).
 Since this component appears on every page, the application will not be considered conformant.